Join us and you’ll shape more than just your career

 What’s in it for you?

-• Who you’ll be working with.
-You will work as part of our specialist team with over 300 team members across the UK, allowing you the opportunity to build a trusted and supportive internal network.
-You’ll spend time working with clients to understand the issues that are important to them.
-To do this, you must be a great relationship builder with clients and colleagues alike.
+- Who you’ll be working with.
+Our Audit and Assurance practice is comprised of over 10 different service lines and over 50 partners.
+We audit over 8,000 entities annually, ranging from FTSE and AIM listed groups to Small and Medium sized Enterprises.
+As part of your role, you’ll need to be passionate about understanding the issues that are important to our clients and their businesses.
+You must be a great relationship builder with clients and colleagues alike.
 You’ll take ownership for your own work whilst having the opportunity to develop others and create an environment where everyone can flourish.

 The minimum criteria